stevie67/loopor/README.md

 # loopor
-Looper plugin for LV2, specifically for the Mod Duo pedal board.
+Looper plugin for LV2, specifically for the Mod Devices pedal board.
+Tested on Mod Duo and Mod Dwarf.

 NOTE: This is a very early version, no warranty for anything is given!
 Use at your own risk (see the license).